Home Programming Apache Airflow for Data Pipeline Orchestration: A Practical Guide

 daily_revenue_pipeline()

-Read that code carefully.
-Notice that every task is idempotent (the Snowflake MERGE deletes the day’s partition before reinserting, the S3 key is deterministic, Postgres extract is bounded by an interval).
-Notice that we short-circuit when there is nothing to do.
-Notice the SLA, the retries, the max_active_runs=1 to prevent overlapping runs.
-Notice that we pass only paths and URIs through XCom — never the data itself.
+The code should be read carefully.
+Every task is idempotent: the Snowflake MERGE deletes the day’s partition before reinserting, the S3 key is deterministic, and the Postgres extract is bounded by an interval.
+A short-circuit is used when there is nothing to do.
+The SLA, the retries, and the max_active_runs=1 setting are present to prevent overlapping runs.
+Only paths and URIs are passed through XCom; the data itself is never passed.

-For a deeper look at moving time-series data through a full modern stack, see our InfluxDB to AWS Iceberg pipeline guide.
-And if you would rather do complex event processing in-stream than in batch, the Flink CEP guide is a strong companion.
+For a more detailed treatment of moving time-series data through a full modern stack, see the InfluxDB to AWS Iceberg pipeline guide.
+If complex event processing in-stream is preferred to batch processing, the Flink CEP guide is a useful companion.

 Monitoring and Observability

-Airflow’s web UI is already a gift — the Graph view shows you the DAG, the Gantt chart shows you how long each task took, and Task Duration trends highlight regressions.
-But for real production you need more.
+Airflow’s web UI provides substantial value out of the box.
+The Graph view displays the DAG, the Gantt chart shows how long each task ran, and Task Duration trends highlight regressions.
+Production deployments, however, require additional instrumentation.

 Task Lifecycle States

-Understanding the task state machine is the foundation of debugging.
-Here are the transitions every task goes through.
+An understanding of the task state machine is the foundation of debugging.
+The following diagram shows the transitions through which every task passes.

 Metrics and Logs

-Airflow emits StatsD metrics out of the box — scheduler heartbeat, task duration, DAG parsing time, pool usage.
-Scrape these with Prometheus via a StatsD exporter and build Grafana dashboards.
-For logs, configure a remote logging backend (S3, GCS, Elasticsearch) so worker pods can die without taking their history with them.
+Airflow emits StatsD metrics by default, including scheduler heartbeat, task duration, DAG parsing time, and pool usage.
+These metrics should be scraped with Prometheus via a StatsD exporter, and Grafana dashboards should be constructed for them.
+For logs, a remote logging backend (S3, GCS, or Elasticsearch) should be configured so that worker pods can be removed without losing their history.

 # airflow.cfg